ykharitonova/csw8-s22/about.md

 Any such requests need to be arranged with the DSP (see their contact information [below](#disabled-students-program-dsp)).

 ### Athletic / University-approved Accommodations
-As soon as possible, submit your documented accommodation and attach the documentation (e.g., a signed letter from the coach with the tournament dates) via the request for an extension form linked [below](#request-for-accommodations).
+As soon as possible, submit your documented accommodation and attach the documentation (e.g., a signed letter from the coach with the tournament dates _with your name on it_) via the request for an extension form linked [below](#request-for-accommodations).
 You will be required to submit this form separately for all weeks in which you will need the accommodation.

 ### Deadline extension for zyBook activities
 During the term, you can request **two 1-day extensions** for the weekly deadline of the **zyBook activities** (we can offer extension only for the zyBooks activities, not the quizzes, reflections, etc.).
-No need to contact us via the forum or the email, just [submit this form to request an extension](https://forms.gle/QQkXMfKswjDbCEi49) and select whether the extension is for the PAs, CAs, and/or LAs.
+Do not contact us via the forum or the email, just [submit this form to request an extension](https://forms.gle/QQkXMfKswjDbCEi49) and select whether the extension is for the PAs, CAs, and/or LAs.
-You need to submit this form **within a day of the respective 10pm** deadline.
+* You need to submit this form **within a day of the respective 10pm** deadline.
+* We will not accept retroactive extension requests for previous weeks.

 If your situation is more serious and requires a longer extension, you need to provide the **official documentation** and complete the steps described in the section below.